SFDO-Tooling/CumulusCI/docs/tasks.rst

 Mappings must be serializable, and hence must resolve reference cycles - situations where Object A refers to B, and B also refers to A. Mapping generation will stop and request user input to resolve such cycles by identifying the correct load order.
+If you would rather the mapping generator break such a cycle randomly, set the `break_cycles` option to `auto`.

 Alternately, specify the `ignore` option with the name of one of the lookup fields to suppress it and break the cycle. `ignore` can be specified as a list in `cumulusci.yml` or as a comma-separated string at the command line.